HandsOnDataViz/book/chart/column-bar-google/README.md

 - In the Chart Editor > Recommendations tab, choose Stacked column chart (or Stacked bar chart if you prefer a horizontal orientation), or see more options in Chart Types tab.

 ## Histograms
-Best to show the distribution of raw data, by displaying the number of values in each bucket.
+Best to show the distribution of raw data, with number of values in each bucket.
 Typically displayed in vertical columns.

 **Try it**   to come*